AhmadBahr/Restaurant-Finder/README.md

 ## Features

-Restaurant Listings:
+Restaurant Listings
 PostgreSQL stores restaurant data, including names, locations, categories, and images.
 Express.js defines endpoints for creating, retrieving, updating, and deleting restaurant listings, while React components display the restaurant information.

-Reviews and Ratings:
+Reviews and Ratings
 PostgreSQL stores reviews and ratings associated with restaurants.
 Express.js defines endpoints for adding and retrieving reviews and ratings, while React components handle the display and interaction with these elements.

-Search and Filter:
+Search and Filter
 PostgreSQL supports searching and filtering of restaurant listings based on various criteria such as location, category, and rating.
 React components provide a user interface for searching and filtering restaurants.

 # Code & Snippets: